VundleVim/Vundle.vim/README.md

    " set the runtime path to include Vundle and initialize set rtp+=~/.vim/bundle/vundle/ call vundle#rc()
-   " alternatively, pass a path where Vundle should install bundles "let path = '~/some/path/here'
+   " alternatively, pass a path where Vundle should install plugins "let path = '~/some/path/here'
    "call vundle#rc(path)

    " let Vundle manage Vundle, required
-   Bundle 'gmarik/vundle'
+   Plugin 'gmarik/vundle'

    " The following are examples of different formats supported.
-   " Keep bundle commands between here and filetype plugin indent on.
+   " Keep Plugin commands between here and filetype plugin indent on.
    " scripts on GitHub repos
-   Bundle 'tpope/vim-fugitive'
+   Plugin 'tpope/vim-fugitive'
-   Bundle 'Lokaltog/vim-easymotion'
+   Plugin 'Lokaltog/vim-easymotion'
-   Bundle 'tpope/vim-rails.git'
+   Plugin 'tpope/vim-rails.git'
    " The sparkup vim script is in a subdirectory of this repo called vim.
    " Pass the path to set the runtimepath properly.
-   Bundle 'rstacruz/sparkup', {'rtp': 'vim/'}
+   Plugin 'rstacruz/sparkup', {'rtp': 'vim/'}
    " scripts from http://vim-scripts.org/vim/scripts.html
-   Bundle 'L9'
+   Plugin 'L9'
-   Bundle 'FuzzyFinder'
+   Plugin 'FuzzyFinder'
    " scripts not on GitHub
-   Bundle 'git://git.wincent.com/command-t.git'
+   Plugin 'git://git.wincent.com/command-t.git'
-   " git repos on your local machine (i.e. when working on your own plugin) Bundle 'file:///home/gmarik/path/to/plugin'
+   " git repos on your local machine (i.e. when working on your own plugin) Plugin 'file:///home/gmarik/path/to/plugin'
    " ...

    filetype plugin indent on     " required